JCodEdd/Eddle/README.md

 * Basic HTML/CSS/JS frontend

 ## Architecture
-The project follows a layered architecture with data stored in a MySQL database.
+The project follows a layered architecture exposing a RESTful API interface for both a basic frontend and external clients to interact with, data is stored in a MySQL database.
 Configuration is managed via YAML file, and logging is implemented to the console and rolling file appender.

 ## Key Features